 Just like with the display, the keyboards on the accompanying Type Covers are also different between the two models.
 The keyboard on the Go is impressive, but the 10-inch form factor is just not as comfortable over long periods of time, and the layout is a bit cramped.
 The Surface Pro 6 is the better option if you need to type a lot.
 In both cases, the detachable Type Cover doesn’t come bundled in, and neither does the Surface Pen stylus.

-Both devices also include Microsoft’s Proprietary Surface Connect port, a microSDXC card reader, and headphone jack.
+Both devices also include Microsoft’s Proprietary Surface Connect port, and headphone jack.

 Bigger is better: Buy the Surface Pro 6